SquareGPS/navixy-api/docs/general/localizations/contributing.md

 ---
-description: Instructions to add localizations for Navixy Platform
+description: Instructions to add localizations for B2Field Platform
 ---

-# Translate Navixy
+# Translate B2Field

-Localizing Navixy products to the language of your choice is simple and handy.
+Localizing B2Field products to the language of your choice is simple and handy.
 Add a new language or update an existing translation in a few easy steps.

 All translations are done through the online translation service, developed